rathwell/clj-style/README.md

   - rules in rules
     - set group to :ignore (or any other value that is not used by main rules)

+### Reset

+There are times, for example when playing around at a repl, or possibly for file output reasons, that you will want or need to clear out the atom that tracks groups and rules.
+For this reason, there is a function called `reset-rules!`.
+This does not affect the vars bound to your defined rules, it only clears the tracking of the rules and groups when you may need it.

+    (cs/reset-rules!)

 ### Create a File